Why Failure Is Healthy for Teens

 The Key Is How We React to Failure

-We find success in failure when we use it as a learning experience and move forward with greater strength.
-Furthermore, what matters most is how we respond to what we perceive as failure.
-Therefore, parents need to be aware of this when supporting their children through challenging experiences.
+Teens can find success in failure when they use it as a learning experience and have the courage to move forward with greater strength.
+Furthermore, what matters most is how they respond to what they perceive as failure.
+Therefore, as a parent you need to be aware of this when supporting them through challenging experiences.

 If you’re a parent or teacher, observe how your child or student reacts to failure.
 Then ask yourself these questions: